 4 tips regarding the TECHNIQUE of making this super moist Peach Cake recipe

-1. How to make Peach cake homemade
+1. How to make Peach cake from scratch

 This is a wonderful and easy Yogurt based cake recipe you can use with various fruits eg. apple, pear, cherry, strawberry etc. A super moist, fluffy cake with velvety crumb, incredible delicious.
 It is also easy to prepare, key is not to overwork the batter.